OmixVisualization/qtjambi/www/Modules.md

 Search for qtjambi modules by name in Maven repository.
 Each java module requires the corresponding platform bundle.
 Therefore search for either
 **<module>-native-windows-x64**, **<module>-native-linux-x64**, **<module>-native-macos** or **<module>-native-android**.
 Info files for native debugging can be found in **<module>-debuginfo-windows-x64**, **<module>-debuginfo-linux-x64** and **<module>-debuginfo-macos**.

+QtJambi 6.6.0 requires Qt 6.6.x whereas x can be any patch version (except **qtjambi-activex**).
+This release has been built with Qt 6.6.0.

 QtJambi 6.5.3 requires Qt 6.5.x whereas x can be any patch version (except **qtjambi-activex**).
 This release has been built with Qt 6.5.3.